If there's one thing that this Pandemic has taught us, it is to embrace the stillness. To be present.

-Life teaches us to be alone, to be lost and to regain ourself.
+Life teaches us to be alone, lost, and regain ourselves.

-What would happen if you get stuck in an Island...
-How would you imagine to live...
+What would happen if you got stuck on an Island.
+How would you imagine living?

-There's no available convenience stores, no cellular phone signals, no internet...
+There are no convenience stores, cellular phone signals, or internet.

-You only have basic survival needs and equipments; tents, hammock, cooking utensils and just enough food good for 2 days.
+You only have basic survival needs and equipment; tents, hammocks, cooking utensils, and just enough food good for two days.

 I dared!
 I trekked a muddy road less traveled back in 2015.
 And my destination was the Island Province of Guimaras in the Philippines.

-In just 2 days time, I enjoyed the serenity of the place away from the people.
-The water is cool and clean and I jumped off a cliff.
-That was a safe jump rather than a risky dive which I never dared.
+In just two days, I enjoyed the serenity of the place away from the people.
+The water was clear, and I jumped off a cliff.
+That was a safe jump rather than a risky dive I never dared.
 And I survived!

-Now, living in the present, I am thinking about the time in our lives when we go for an adventure of a lifetime; no attachment to things and the people.
-And absence of one of the most essential thing today -- getting online and the social media.
+Now I'm living in the present.
+I am thinking about the time in our lives when we go on an adventure of a lifetime.
+There's no attachment to things and people.
+And the absence of one of the most essential things today -- getting online and social media.

-Today, during this time of Pandemic and social isolation, our connection to the online world is our most significant survival tool.
-We go online for news updates which sometimes can be toxic and causes sadness, loneliness and grief.
-If there's no internet and social media in the present time, how would we live a normal life?
+Today, during this time of Pandemic and social isolation, our connection to the online world is our most important survival tool.
+We go online for news updates which sometimes can be toxic and causes sadness, loneliness, and grief.
+If there's no internet and social media in the present time, how would we live everyday life?

-The connection to online world is definitely our survival tool in the new best normal.
-For most of us, being offline is not being much alive, since nowadays everybody seem to go digital; going online to connect with coworkers, families, friends and special love ones.
+Our survival tool in the new best normal is connecting to the online world.
+For most of us, being offline is not alive since, nowadays, everybody seems to go digital, going online to communicate with coworkers, families, friends, and special loved ones.

-I learned to be detached; to be offline even for a short while.
+I learned to be detached and offline, even for a short while.
 To go on social media detox.
-Truly, I have lived on that present moment; living in stillness.
-That adventure taught me a lesson about not just basic survival skills, but also to survive when the most essential thing is out of reach even for a while.
+Honestly, I have lived in that present moment, living in stillness.
+That adventure taught me a lesson about basic survival skills and survival when the most essential thing is out of reach even for a while.

-The next Pandemic may come in our time, and how do we prepare for the worst is an essential thing for survival.
+The next Pandemic may come in our time, and how we prepare for the worst is essential for survival.

-To be stucked in an Island Paradise is just one learning experience that I have benefited for in the present times and in the next crisis to come.
+To be stuck in an Island Paradise is just one learning experience that I have benefited from in the present times and the next crisis.

 © 2020 Del Cusay